About The Wynwood Walls

 The Wynwood Walls has brought the world’s greatest artists working in the graffiti and street art genre to Miami.
 Jeffrey Deitch co-curated the first successful year of the project in 2009, collaborating with Tony before his appointment as museum director of MOCA Los Angeles.
 “We have strived for a diverse representation of both American and international artists that encompasses everything from the old school graffiti artists to the newest work being created around the world.
 The project has truly evolved into what my friend Jeffrey Deitch calls a Museum of the Streets,” Tony had summarized.

-Since its inception, The Wynwood Walls program has seen over 50 artists representing 16 countries and have covered over 80,000 square feet of walls.
-They have become must see international destination, with media coverage that has included the New York Times, BBC News, Vanity Fair and Forbes, who mentioned them along with Wynwood on their list of America’s hippest neighborhoods.
+Since its inception, The Wynwood Walls program has seen hundreds of artists representing many countries and has covered over 80,000 square feet of walls.
+They have become a must-see international destination, with media coverage that has included the New York Times, BBC News, Vanity Fair, and Forbes, who mentioned them along with Wynwood on their list of America’s hippest neighborhoods.
 The Walls were also a focus of the docu-series Here Comes the Neighborhood, which chronicled the creation and evolution of the Wynwood neighborhood.

 Wynwood Doors Artists

 The impact of seeing this bombed-out area and the surprise of the portraits underneath the gates are just what Tony intended.
 Depending on the vibe, the gates could be rolled up or down to elevate the kind of art being created.
-For him the roll-down gates are a piece of history that is very much connected to graffiti, like the subway cars.
+For him, the roll-down gates are a piece of history that is very much connected to graffiti, like the subway cars.
 “Roll-down gates were great surface to write on,” he said.
-Wynwood Doors artists include Cryptik (US), DALeast (China), and Santiago Rubino (Argentina) among others.

 The Wynwood Walls Garden Artists

 In 2015, Goldman Properties launched The Wynwood Walls Garden.
-The new space offers another area within the outdoor museum to enjoy not only an additional four murals by Case (Germany), Logan Hicks (US), El Seed (France) and Hueman (US) but also a container installation by Pichi & Avo (Spain).
-Accessible from the Wynwood Doors, the lush landscaped space features an abundance of open space for guests to relax and take in their surroundings.
+The new space offers another area within the outdoor museum to enjoy not only an additional four murals but also a container installation.
+Accessible from the Wynwood Doors, the lushly landscaped space features an abundance of open space for guests to relax and take in their surroundings.